David-WilliamsGIT/LearningPython/README.md

     MapFunction.py: Simple MapFunction file for testing in python. <br />
     FilterFunction.py: Simple FilterFunction file for testing in python. <br />
-    ReduceFunction.py: Simple ReduceFunction file for testing in python. <br />
+    ReduceFunction.py: Simple ReduceFunction file for testing in python. <br /> ListComprehension.py: Simple ListComprehension file for testing in python. <br />
+    DictionaryComprehension.py: Simple DictionaryComprehension file for testing in python. <br />
+    ZipFunction.py: Simple ZipFunction file for testing in python. <br />